simon-weber/Autoplaylists-for-Google-Music/README.md

 ### Installation

 * download the most recent crx from https://github.com/simon-weber/Autoplaylists-for-Google-Music/releases
-* open a tag to chrome://extensions
+* open a tab to chrome://extensions
 * navigate to the folder containing the downloaded crx
 * drag and drop the crx onto the Chrome extensions tab.
 You should see a popup to install the extension.
 * reload any Google Music tabs